mjwhitta/zoom/README.md

     $ z --go 10,20,30-40
 ```

-You can use zoom basically the same way you use ag/ack/grep.
+You can use Zoom basically the same way you use ag/ack/grep.

 ## Shortcuts

-zoom prefixes shortcut tags to ag/ack/grep's search results!
-If you use zoom to search for "find_in_path" in the zoom source directory, you would see something like the following:
+Zoom prefixes shortcut tags to ag/ack/grep's search results!
+If you use Zoom to search for "find_in_path" in the Zoom source directory, you would see something like the following:

 ```bash
 $ z find_in_path